Can You Make a Profit Investing in Bullion and Antique Coins?

 It can not be said enough, you need to need to educate yourself before investing.
 You will not make a profit off antique coins without becoming an expert.
 They say, “read the book before you buy the coin.”
 They are right.
 Start with researching coin collecting and bullion.
-There are any number of websites and books that can help you.
+There are number of websites and books that can help you.
 Develop contacts among people who deal in bullion and coins.
 Many gold bullion dealers and silver bullion dealers are open to mentoring newbies and helping them find educational resources.
 Education is always a prerequisite to competent investment.

 Know the Basics of Rare Coin Appraisal

-There a few very important factors regarding how coins are appraised to be aware of.
+There are a few very important factors regarding how coins are appraised to be aware of.
 The most important factor is mintage, or how many coins of a particular type were minted in a year.
 Over time the number of coins of a particular mintage dwindles as they are destroyed.
-That means that the number of a coins that remain in circulation helps set the value.
-The demand for a particular type of coin among gold and silver bullion buyers also determines value.
+That means that the number of coins that remain in circulation helps set the value.
+The demand for a particular type of coin among gold and silver bullion buyers also determines its value.
 The melt value of the metal that a coin is made of (gold, silver) also helps determine its value.
 The grade and condition of a coin also influences its value to local coin buyers.
-Finally, the amount of dealer stock of a particular coin helps determine the value.
+Finally, the amount of dealer stock of a particular coin helps determine its value.
 When all those factors combine in the right way the result is a rare coin of great value.

-As you build your portfolio of rare coins and bullion remember that, as with any investment portfolio, you should diversify your holdings.
+As you build your portfolio of rare coins and bullion, remember that, as with any investment portfolio, you should diversify your holdings.
 You should collect a wide variety of coins and bullion to minimize the risk of loss.
-Consider including classic US coins like half-cents, large cents, early nickels, dimes, quarters, half dollars and silver dollars.
+Consider including classic US coins like half-cents, large cents, early nickels, dimes, quarters, half dollars, and silver dollars.
 Invest in precious metals like gold bullion coins.
 Some foundational gold coins range from one dollar gold coins through $20 gold double eagles.
 Avoid “flipping” coins.
-Assembling a truly valuable portfolio takes years and quick profit isn’t the norm.
+Assembling a truly valuable portfolio takes years, and quick profit isn’t the norm.

 Be Cautious and Avoid Price Bubbles

 Like any other market, the rare coin and bullion market is subject to fluctuations and “price bubbles.”
 Prices are determined by supply and demand.
 How many coins of a particular type are out there?
 How many buyers are there for those coins?
 Gold bullion dealers and silver bullion dealers are very aware of the supply and demand for their commodities.
-If they suddenly discover, for example, that a there is a new influx of a particular type, sharply raising the number of available coins of that type, then a price bubble will burst.
+If they suddenly discover, for example, that there is a new influx of a particular type, sharply raising the number of available coins of that type, then a price bubble will burst.
 The value of the coin will plummet.
 Alternatively, a sudden rise in demand will inflate the value of the coin.

 Attend Coin Shows with Other Dealers and Buyers

 Investing in rare coins and bullion isn’t like investing in stocks or other commodities.
 One share of stock is the same as the other, but two coins can be the same type and still have different values.
-That is why rare coin appraisal is so important.
+That is why rare coin appraisal are so important.
 There are few places better to learn that than attending coin shows with other gold bullion dealers and gold bullion buyers, and silver bullion dealers and silver bullion buyers.
 You will be exposed to how other rare coin and bullion investors think and act.
 You will see the market for rare coins and bullion in action.
-If you follow the steps outlined here your answer to the question of whether it is possible to make a profit investing in bullion and antique coins should be a strong yes!
+If you follow the steps outlined here, your answer to the question of whether it is possible to make a profit by investing in bullion and antique coins should be a strong yes!